-“Once upon a long ago, lived a king who had three sons, Titus, Marcus, and John.
+“Once upon a long ago lived a king with three sons, Titus, Marcus, and John.
 Day after day, the king felt himself becoming older, weaker, and more tired.
 So he decided the time had come to step down as king.
 He wanted to spend his remaining time doing things he enjoyed much more than being a king.
-Growing his orchids and taking good care of them was his favorite pastime.”
+Growing his orchids and caring for them was his favorite pastime.”

 “The list of things he could no longer bear grew longer every day.
 For example, he could no longer stand court dances.
 As king, he had an obligation to open the dances, so he had to wear very uncomfortable dancing shoes that squeezed his feet and caused him blisters.
 The sumptuous court banquets with a thousand courses were no longer for him.
 At his age, he only wanted hot broth and a salad.
 His crown had become heavy to carry on his tired head and often gave him a tremendously stiff neck.”

 “For all these reasons, the king was eager to withdraw from public life, but he was hesitant because he didn’t know which of his three sons would be worthy of wearing the crown.
 He was tormented by one thought: between Titus, Marcus, and John, which would be the best king, the most loving, and just for the people?

 “So he decided to put his three sons to the test.
 He summoned them and told them, ‘Now you have grown up.
 The time has come for you to experience the world.’
 So the king gave a bag to each son and told them, ‘In this bag, there is enough money to travel for an entire year.
 Go out, leave the castle walls behind, know the world, and have your own experiences.
 At the end of a year, you will return.
 Then, you will tell me what you have done during the year and how you spent the money I gave you."